o-mega/artof-select/README.md

 yarn dev
 ```

-This should run the Storybook with designed examples at `http://localhost:6006`
+This commands should run the Storybook with designed examples at `http://localhost:6006`

 ## License